Romanian philosophy: The Interbellum School

-The name of "school" may be even more inappropriate in this case than it was before, when we spoke of Nae Ionescu's school or of that of Titu Maiorescu.
-The Interbellum school should be seen in the same manner we speak of "the old school".
-The most important philosophers formed in the interbellum period, that could practice again philosophy, and remained significantly creative are: Mircea Florian, Constantin Noica, Anton Dumitriu, Mihai Șora (b.
+Philosophers formed in the interbellum period, that remained active after the loosening of restrictions included Mircea Florian, Constantin Noica, Anton Dumitriu, Mihai Șora (b.
 1916), Petre Țuțea (1902–1991), Alexandru Dragomir (1916–2002).

-Mircea Florian wrote in the 1960s in solitude a system of philosophy presented in a two-volume treatise called Recessivity as the Structure of the World.
-Inspired by an analogy with genetic biology, Florian arrives at the conclusion that experience is characterised by an invariant, the relation of recessivity that holds between two concepts.
-This relation is neither a relation of opposition, like the contrariety, nor one of concordance, like the subordination.
-It is a special relation which exhibits features of both types of inter-notional relation acknowledged by logic.
-It is both a relation of subordination, and a relation of opposition.
-In a pair of concepts united by this relation, there is one which is hierarchically superior, called the "dominant" concept, and another which, although hierarchically inferior, is ontologically superior, called the "recessive" concept.
-Florian shows that every important concept of philosophy belongs to a pair which instantiates recessivity.
-He analysed several dozens of such pairs, writing for each term practically a micro-monograph.

-Constantin Noica became during this time, after his release from prison, a continental metaphysician of European dimensions, arguably one of the greatest of the late 20th century.
-His first book published after detention was 27 Steps of the Real in which he unifies three categorial systems, those of Plato, Aristotle, and Kant.
+Constantin Noica's first book published after detention was 27 Steps of the Real in which he unifies three categorial systems, those of Plato, Aristotle, and Kant.
 Under a Hegelian, but maybe also influenced by Nicolai Hartmann, he thought that reality, divided in three realms, inorganic, organic and spiritual, is characterised by three distinct sets of categories.
 At the peak of this categorial ladder he put a new category, which reflects the impact that physics had on his thought: the undulation, or the wave, which became thus the supreme category.